prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 -->
 * Metadata fields SHOULD be provided.
 Receiver MAY reject series with unspecified Type.
 * Exemplars SHOULD be provided if they exist for a series.
-* Created timestamp SHOULD be provided for metrics that follow counter semantics (e.g. counters and histograms).
-Receiver MAY reject those series without the created timestamp being set.
+* Created Timestamp SHOULD be provided for metrics that follow counter semantics (e.g. counters and histograms).
+Receiver MAY reject those series without the Created Timestamp being set.

 The following subsections define some schema elements in detail.